What Should I do Immediately after a Car Accident?

-- Get medical help if anyone is injured.
+- Seek immediate medical help.
 Make sure you and your passengers are okay and, if possible, check with the driver of the other car.
-Call 911 immediately if anyone is hurt.
-If you need to be taken to a hospital by ambulance, try to take a moment to notice the things around you, like the license plate of the other car, or how many people were in the vehicle, or just the overall state of the situation.
+Call 911 immediately even if no one is visibly hurt.
+Some injuries are not obvious and some may present symptoms days or weeks later.
+If you need to be taken to a hospital by ambulance, try to take a moment to notice the things around you, like the license plate of the other car, or how many people were in the vehicle, and if any witnesses are willing to help determine details.

 - If no one is hurt, try to get out of traffic.
 Many people are injured after accidents when they are struck by other vehicles that don't see the stopped cars in the road.

 - Look around for important details about the accident.
-First note the license plate of the other driver in case he decides to flee the scene.
-Are there any witnesses to the accident?
-You will want to point them out to police.
-Look for things such as skid marks, broken glass, car parts, etc. These can be important evidence for police who are investigating.
-Sketch the accident scene if you can.
+First note the license plate of the other driver in case they decide to flee the scene.
+Look for skid marks, broken glass, car parts, etc. These can be important evidence for police who are investigating.
+Photograph the accident scene if you can.

 - Exchange information with all drivers but do not discuss the accident with them.
 Get the information you need from the driver who hit you and any other drivers involved in the accident.
 Ask for their name, address, phone numbers, insurance company, policy number and their agent.

 - Get contact information for any passengers and witnesses.
 Ask them for their names, address, and phone numbers.
 Check with all bystanders because if someone did see the accident happen, their testimony can be extremely valuable if the parties disagree about what happened

 - Talk with the police officer.
 Tell him or her everything you know about the auto accident.
 However, don't indicate you are at fault, even if you believe you are.
 After an investigation, you may find that you were not responsible for the accident after all.